z-katas/arch-katas-dcc/engineering-practices/CI-CD.md

 # CICD practices

-Continuous integration and continuous delivery must be an integral part of engineering culture.
+Continuous integration and continuous deployment must be an integral part of engineering culture.

 ![alt text](../images/cicd.png)